khjing2002/khjing2002.github.io/index.md

 #### Research Interests

-My current research interests lie in probability and its interaction with statistical phyiscs.
+My current research interests lie in probability and its interaction with statistical physics.

 #### Contact